alexgo-io/stacks-node-mainnet/README.md

 Note: **use `stop.sh` to shutdown daemons!**

+## How to spin up a stacks-node from cold backup

+The scripts are tested on debian 11.
+Clone this repo and follow the steps.

+1. Clone this repo
+2. Run ./setup.sh
+3. Run ./restore-backup.sh
+4. Run `watch 'curl http://127.0.0.1:3999/extended/v1/status'`, wait until the block height matches that from `https://api.hiro.so/v2/info`
+5. Done

 ## How to spin up a stacks-node from archive

 The scripts works on debian 11.
 And always check if you're using the latest versions in `docker-compose.yml`.